NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Toshigami.md

   - name: "Items"
     desc: "[[Equipment/Staff|+2 Striking Staff]]"
   - name: "Ward"
     desc: " (divine) Every kami is bound to a ward: a specific animal, plant, object, or location.
 A kami can merge with or emerge from their ward as a single action, which has the concentrate trait.
 While merged, the kami can observe their surroundings with their usual senses as well as the senses of their ward, but can't move, communicate with, or control their ward.
-Additionally, a kami merged with their ward recovers Hit Points each minute as if they spent an entire day resting.\nA toshigami's ward is typically a cherry tree."
+Additionally, a kami merged with their ward recovers Hit Points each minute as if they spent an entire day resting.\n\nA toshigami's ward is typically a cherry tree."

 abilities_mid:
   - name: ""